A topic from the subject of Experimentation in Chemistry.

 Key Points

-• Always wear appropriate personal protective equipment (PPE), including gloves, lab coat, safety glasses, and close-toed shoes.
+• Always wear appropriate personal protective equipment (PPE), including gloves, a lab coat, safety glasses, and close-toed shoes.

 • Never enter the laboratory without proper supervision.